This week students will continue their study of the states of the Appalachian highlands.

 6 – Make sure that you’ve finished your work in pencil first before going on to add any kind of pen or color.
 Once you put these on you can’t then go back and change anything if you discover a mistake or realize that you might need to move items to make them fit.

-This week students will continue with their study of Ancient Greece by looking at the history of the Olympics
+This week students will continue with their study of Ancient Greece by looking at the history of the Persian and Peloponnesian Wars.

-This week students will continue their study of World War Two by looking at the causes and early eventsof the conflict.
+This week students will continue their study of World War Two by looking at the attack on Pearl Harbor and subsequent internment of Japanese-Americans.